 Student loans and allowances

-The government contributes to the cost of further education in New Zealand for eligible students, but most tertiary education providers also charge fees depending on the type of course being offered.
+The Government contributes to the cost of further education in New Zealand for eligible students, but most tertiary education providers also charge fees depending on the type of course being offered.
 Students can borrow money for tuition fees, course costs and living costs, and they might qualify for a subsidy for living costs.
-Here are the kinds of financial assistance available for tertiary students:

-The Student Loan Scheme provides loans to students who don't have the money they need to enrol.
-As a student you can borrow money for the payment of tertiary fees, course related costs and to subsidise your living expenses.
-You need to repay money borrowed from the scheme to the government once you start earning over a certain income threshold.
+Students can borrow money for the payment of tertiary fees, course related costs and to subsidise living expenses.
+The money borrowed will need to be repaid once you start earning over a certain income threshold.